AMWA-TV/info-006/docs/Device implementation How To.md

 ```

-**Conclusions**

-In this section you have started to explore the code for the NMOS Control Framework by adding a new parameter to the existing framework.
-You have modified the code to add the parameter to an existing Control Block and then used IS-12 Protocol to read, write and verify your code changes are worked as expected.

-You have seen how the overall framework supports additional functionality in a seamless manner by standard class inheritance of the framework.
+### Conclusions

+In this section you learned how extend the NMOS Control framework though class inheritance.
+You created a derived class that added functionality to the `NcGain` control clock to allow a client to `mute` the master gain or the left or right channels independently.
+You saw how simple inheritance can create additional capabilities in the framework while the overall interaction with control blocks remains the same and all the functionality provided by the framework including discoverability, subscription for change events and control over a standard WebSocket comes for free.

-### Overall Conclusions
+## Overall Conclusions

 This HOW-TO has shown how to work with the NMOS Control Framework.
 You have created a simple NMOS Device that uses NMOS IS-04 to advertise its control endpoint with an NMOS RDS.
 You have worked with the IS-12 protocol to discover a NMOS Control for Stereo Gain and modified a parameter of one leg of the Stereo Gain Block.
 You have gained experience with making simple modifications to the code for a TypeScript implementation of a NMOS Controllable Device based on the open-sourced NMOS Control Mock Node.

-### Further Directions
+## Further Directions

-We encourage you to continue exploration of how the NMOS Control Framework can enable compelling User-Stories for your customers and differentiate your products in the expanding [NMOS](https://www.amwa.tv/nmos-overview) community of venders and users while at the same time contributing to an open-standards based approach.
+All code and APIs provided by NMOS is completely open and free for any purposes, private or commercial.
+AMWA encourages you to continue exploration of how the NMOS Control Framework can enable compelling User-Stories for your customers and differentiate your products in the expanding [NMOS](https://www.amwa.tv/nmos-overview) community of venders and users while at the same time contributing to an open-standards based approach.